tayyabaifzal/react-portfolio/README.md

 ## Description

 This portfolio site designed to showcase my skills and expertise to the clients and employers.
-The webpageinclude all the necessary infrmation about myself such as my intoduction, resume, projects and resources to contact me.
+The webpage include all the necessary information about myself such as my intoduction, resume, projects and resources to contact me.
+The portfolio includes a working contact form throuh which inquiries can be sent directly to my email.

 ![](/src/assets/abt.png)